foursquare/rogue/README.md

 ## Dependencies

-liftweb (2.2, 2.3), mongodb, joda-time, junit.
+lift-mongodb-record (2.2, 2.3, 2.4), mongodb, joda-time, junit.
 These dependencies are managed by the build system.

 ## Maintainers